nurulaqilahz/ClinicSystem/README.md

 We will develop and provide an application that eases the clinic management.
 A typical issues with the current procedures that some clinics still use a traditional database which is they keep all the patients’ records in a log book.
 By using a traditional way will make the receptionist takes a long time to search and trace the patient’s record and the probability to lose the patients’ information is also high when using this traditional method.
 Doctors and nurses also can easily check the patient's record by using this web application.
 Therefore, we develop this web application to help them to store the data and information of patients safely.
 Additionally, we also develop this web application also because to secure the system so that the data that already stored in the system did not lose.

 ## 1.9 REFERENCES

+* Spacey, J. (2018, Jan 04).
+21 examples of project objectives.
+Retrieved from https://simplicable.com/new/project-objectives